-If you are planning to change the country with your family, finding the right school for your children is one of the most essential issues.
+If you are planning to move countries with your family, finding the right school for your children is one of the most essential issues.
 With this article, you will have a general idea about the education system in Spain and the best schools in Costa Blanca.
-If you are planning to move Spain with your school-age kids, we believe that this little guide will be useful for you.
+If you are planning to move to Spain with your school-age kids, we believe that this little guide will be useful for you.

 Here we provide you with a guide for private and international schools in Costa Blanca and Alicante area.

 What are the important things to consider when finding a school in Spain?

 First of all, keep in mind that regarding the region you are planning to move to, there might be some differences in schooling procedures, school hours, and application period.
 In the case of Costa Blanca, as this is a Valencian Community, the Autonomous Government of Valencia will be arranging the rules.